The site

 The educational programme will be complemented by lectures and guided visits as well as an excursion to landmarks of mining heritage on the German and the Czech sides of the Ore Mountains.
 The lectures and visits will provide a context for the participants to the works carried out at the open-air museum and offer them an overview of the connection between the mining history and the local traditions of the communities living on both sides of the transboundary cultural landscape Ore Mountains.

-The European Heritage Training Course is part of the World Heritage Volunteers Campaign for 2023, a worldwide initiative taking place yearly within the framework of the World Heritage Education Programme at the UNESCO World Heritage Centre.
+The European Heritage Training Course was part of the World Heritage Volunteers Campaign for 2023, a worldwide initiative taking place yearly within the framework of the World Heritage Education Programme at the UNESCO World Heritage Centre.